 - vision problems

-Complications are more likely to develop in certain groups.
-These include:
+Complications are more likely to develop in certain groups, such

-- people who did not get prompt treatment
+- people who didn’t get treatment right away

 - loss of brain function